posva/2025-03-amsterdam-pinia-colada/slides.md

 _4000 BC Ancient China_

 <!--
+- did I say a few years, sorry meant a few thousands
+- 4000 bc, no interfaces, no digital
+- UX couldn't exist, but idea did
+- Ergonomics
-- Feng shui: 4000 BC Ancient China, "The best space is one in which the arrangement of objects is aligned with the space's flow of energy".
-In practice, organize the space to make it harmonious and functional.
+- Feng shui: 4000 BC Ancient China, "The best space is one in which the arrangement of objects is aligned with the space's flow of energy"
+- organize the space to make it harmonious and functional.
 Make the space feel good to be in.
--
+- ergonomic about the space
 -->

 ---